-Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2017 1.
-Q uality Management 1.1 Within an organization, quality assurance serves as a management tool.
+Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2024 1.
+0 Quality Management 1.1 Within an organization, quality assurance serves as a management tool.
 In contractual situations, quality assurance also serves to generate confidence in the supplier.
 There should be a documented quality policy describing the overall intentions and direction of the distributor regarding quality, which should be formally expressed and authorised by management.
 The quality policy should clearly indicate that the distributor implements and maintains good trade and distribution practices (GTDP) as described in these guidelines, within the organization and its services.
 Parties involved in the excipient supply chain should establish a Quality Management System (QMS) to control the quality of their products and services in order to maintain the original quality of the excipient.
-As an essential prerequisite for any QMS, the top management should document and sign off a Quality Policy for GDP/GMP.
-A system should be in place to control documents and data that relate to the requirements of the applicable QMS.
-It is recommended that a Quality Manual is developed which describes the QMS.
-This Quality Manual is the documented basis for the QMS.
-At a minimum, the Quality Manual should include the following elements: - scope of the QMS; - organizational structure; - written procedures, processes and resources or reference to them; and - a description of the sequence and interaction between the procedures and departmental functions.
+As an essential pre-requisite for any QMS, the top management should document and sign off a Quality Policy that includes GDP/GMP.
+A system should be in place to control documents (Document Management System (DMS)) and data that relate to the requirements of the applicable QMS.
+Examples for documented description of the quality management system include Quality Manual, procedures, work instructions.
+See the IPEC Excipient Information Package User Guide [8], the IPEC Excipient Information Package Templates [9], and the IPEC Excipient Information Package User Guide / Sustainability [10].
+Examples for commitment of the organization to applying the appropriate elements of GDP include: tracking quality metrics, GDP certification, presentations, and posters.
 1.2 Quality management should include: an appropriate infrastructure or "quality system", encompassing the organisational structure, procedures, processes and resources.
-The size, structure and complexity of the distributor and its activities should be taken into consideration when developing or modifying the quality system; an independent quality unit (or designee), which is responsible for all quality-related matters; an appropriate quality risk management (QRM) system to enable a systematic process for the assessment, control, communication and review of Validation in this sense means: The documented act of proving that any procedure, process, equipment, material, activity, or system actually leads to the expected results [7].
-The full validation program that is typically performed in the pharmaceutical industry for APIs and drug products (i.e. DQ, IQ, OQ and PQ) may not always be applicable to excipients.
-See also the current ' The Joint IPEC-PQG GMP Guide ' [2].
+The size, structure and complexity of the distributor and its activities should be taken into consideration when developing or modifying the quality system; an independent quality unit (or designee), which is responsible for all quality-related matters; At a minimum, the QMS should include the following documented elements: - scope of the QMS, - organizational structure; a description of the sequence and interaction between the procedures and departmental functions, and - an independent quality unit (or designee), which is responsible for all quality-related matters.